Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: SW-HBF Design for SU-MIMO

-Problem \eqref{eq:analog precoder design} is still challenging due to the binary and rank constraints of $\Fb_{\rm RF}$, and there is no existing solution to it in the literature.
-A relaxation of the binary variables may cause significant performance loss and cannot guarantee the rank constraint.
-Although the optimal solution can be obtained via the ES method, the resultant algorithm requires a prohibitive complexity.
-For such challenging mixed-integer programming, the tabu search (TS) approach \cite{glover1998tabu} can find a near-optimal solution with reduced complexity compared to the ES.
-It is widely used for challenging integer problems such as symbol detection in massive MIMO systems \cite{nguyen2019qr}.
+Problem \eqref{eq:analog precoder design} remains challenging due to the binary and rank constraint of $\Fb_{\rm RF}$, and there is no existing solution to it in the literature.
+A relaxation of the binary variables may cause significant performance loss.
+Although the optimal solution can be obtained via the ES method, the resultant algorithm requires prohibitively high complexity.
+For such challenging mixed-integer programming, the tabu search (TS) approach \cite{laguna2018tabu, nguyen2019qr} can find a near-optimal solution with reduced complexity compared to the ES method.
+Specifically, the TS procedure explores candidates and their neighbors within the feasible region over iterations.
+In each iteration, the best non-tabu (i.e., unforbidden) neighbor is chosen as the candidate and stored in the tabu list to avoid cycling.
+As such, the TS method ensures convergence to a local optimum with a sufficiently large number of iterations \cite{laguna2018tabu}.
+In TS-based methods, the design of the neighbor set plays a pivotal role in balance performance and complexity.
+A larger neighbor set can generally enable better performance but result in a higher complexity.
+To efficiently tackle problem \eqref{eq:analog precoder design}, we introduce a PGA-TS-aided analog precoding algorithm.
+This approach effectively diminishes the size of the neighbor set while maintaining satisfactory performance.